-Also the contesting of Wills is often down to a failure of the firm drafting the Will to interpret the client’s intentions, assess the client’s capacity to actually make a Will, or to ensure third parties aren’t unduly influencing proceedings.
+Also the contesting of Wills is often down to a failure of the firm drafting the Will to interpret the client’s intentions correctly.
+Clearly the more remote the information gathering process is, the more likely it is that misunderstandings will arise.

-Appointments are conducted in the comfort of our clients’ homes, and at a time to suit our clients.
-If evening or weekend appointments are more convenient due to work or family commitments that is fine.
+Appointments are conducted in the comfort of our clients’ homes and at a time to suit our clients.
+If evening or weekend appointments are more convenient due to work or family commitments then we will work around our client’s needs.
 We are also happy to meet our clients by appointment at our office in Pelsall, Walsall if they prefer, but a recent inspection of our database showed that 97% of the Wills we have drafted have been done in the comfort of our clients own homes.

-By doing things this way we ensure a number of vital issues have been handled correctly, all of which mean that our clients are being looked after in the best possible way:
+By doing things this way we ensure that all of the relevant (and vital) issues have been handled correctly, all of which mean that our clients are being looked after in the best possible way:

-We have reduced any risk of misinterpretation of our client’s wishes by meeting with them face to face.
+We have eliminated any risk of confusion or misinterpretation of our client’s wishes by meeting with them face to face.

-We have ensured that the client is not being unduly influenced, or that any third parties are fraudulently involving them selves in the process of making the Will.
-On this point we are particularly strict in not allowing third parties to be present in the room whilst interviews are being conducted.
+We have ensured that the client is not being unduly influenced or coerced by family members or third parties who are fraudulently involving themselves in the process of making the Will.
+Remember on this point we are particularly strict in not allowing third parties to be present in the room whilst interviews are being conducted.

-All of this makes sure that when your Will is drafted there will be no mistakes and, equally importantly, no scope for people to challenge the Will on issues such as capacity, knowledge and approval, fraud, and undue influence from third parties.
+All of the above ensures that when your Will is being drafted and executed there will be no unnecessary mistakes and, equally importantly, no scope for family members or other outsiders to challenge the Will on issues such as capacity, knowledge and approval, fraud, and undue influence from third parties.